Harrem/pryvee-mobile/README.md

 - Chat Functionality: Real-time messaging with contacts.
 - Location Sharing: Share your location with trusted individuals.
 - Emergency Notifications: Receive push notifications for emergencies or non-responsive users.

-Please note that PryveeMobile prioritizes user privacy and data protection.
-Use the app responsibly and share your location only with trusted contacts.